lsclike/ChatRoom/README.md

 **2. Front end**
   -
-  - 2.1 changing the api configuration at environment under environments directory to connect to rails backend.
+  - 2.1. changing the api configuration at environment under environments directory to point to the backend url.
-  - 2.2 If you'd like to use current GoogleClientId, you need to run Angular in local environment and using default port 4200 or 4201.
+  - 2.2.
+If you'd like to use current GoogleClientId, you need to run Angular in local environment and using default port 4200 or 4201.
+  - 2.3. npm install necessary dependency.